sushil-rgb/AmazonMe/README.md

 # Amazon Scraper Apify Actor

 This Apify actor is a web scraper specifically built for extracting product information from Amazon based on category URLs.
-It utilizes Apify's powerful web scraping capabilities and JavaScript to collect detailed product data for analysis, research, or any other purpose.
+It utilizes Apify's powerful web scraping capabilities and Python to collect detailed product data for analysis, research, or any other purpose.

 ## Table of Contents